humehe/VSAT-3D/README.md

    - Auxiliary functions for the stacking analysis.

 ## Parameters
 After the composite spectra are generated, it is possible to fit the line emmission in the channel where the peeak of the line emmission is located or in a collapsed image using the channels covered by +- 1 fwhm line width.
-To achieve this datacubes with smaller dimensions are created
+To achieve this, datacubes with smaller dimensions are created

 ###### "Stacking"
 By default the lite version is defined (```stack_lite=True```) and generates sum, median and average composite spectra, ```stack_lite=False``` will create additional composite spectra (_e.g. average weighted, histograms, peercentiles_).
 Through ```sigma_clipping=True```it is possible to exlude outliers that exceed n-times (```sigma_cut```) the mean/median ``` sigma_cen_fct ``` of the stacked pixels.